codelogman/finconecta_bot/README.md

 ## What we learn

 This project demonstrates how a chatbot can be implemented using a custom scraping tool, embeddings, and a Retrieval-Augmented Generation pipeline.
-It showcases efficient techniques for semantic search and response generation, and it offers a solid foundation for future improvements such as the integration of generative APIs and handling larger datasets.
+It improve efficient techniques for semantic search and response generation, and it offers a basic foundation for future improvements such as the integration of more powerful generative APIs and handling larger datasets.

 ## Installation